zirkelc/chunkdown/README.md

 Markdown uses additional characters for formatting (`**bold**`, `*italic*`, `[link](https://example.com)`, etc.) that increase the total character count without necessarily changing the semantic meaning.
 When calculating chunk size, we count actual text content rather than raw markdown characters.
 This ensures consistent semantic density across chunks regardless of formatting.

+> [!NOTE]
+> It will be possible to opt-out of this behavior and use raw markdown length to calculate the chunk size.

 For example, the following text from [Wikipedia](https://en.wikipedia.org/wiki/Llama) has 804 raw characters, however, what the user actually sees rendered on the screen are only 202 characters:

 <pre>